Labour Board - Members

 Tom Griffiths

 Tom Griffiths was first appointed to the Labour Board in November 2017.
-Mr. Griffiths is an Assistant Business Manager with IBEW, Local 625.
+Mr. Griffiths is the Business Manager with IBEW, Local 625 since 2017.
 Prior to this position, he was responsible for union recruitment and community relations as the Membership Development Officer.
-Mr. Griffiths has been a delegate of the Building Trades for over 10 years.
-Mr. Griffiths has significant knowledge and experience in Labour Relations.
-Mr. Griffith’s present appointment runs until November 2023.
+He has been a union representative since 2002 and is a Red Seal Electrician since 1980.
+Mr. Griffiths has been a delegate of the Building Trades for over 10 years and has significant knowledge and experience in Labour Relations.
+Mr. Griffith’s present appointment runs until February 2027

 Ginette Jalbert

 Ginette Jalbert was appointed to the Labour Board as an employee member in February 2021.
-Ms Jalbert was formally Vice-President of Local, at the Canadian Human Rights Commission.
+Ms. Jalbert was formally Vice-President of her union’s Local, at the Canadian Human Rights Commission.
 She has had the opportunity to work in all areas related to labour relations in the Federal government and Directly Chartered Locals.
-She was part of the Union bargaining committee at Radio Québec Ms. Jalbert’s present appointment runs until February 2024.
+She was part of the Union bargaining committee at Radio Québec Ms. Jalbert's present appointment runs until February 2027.

 Brad Long

 Brad Long was appointed to the Labour Board as an employee member in February 2021.
 Mr. Long has held numerous positions of leadership in industry, academia and organized labour.
-He is a university instructor at St. Francis Xavier University in the field of management with specialization in ethics, leadership, and human resource management.
-Mr. Long’s present appointment runs until February 2024.
+He is a university instructor at St. Francis Xavier University in the field of management with specialization in ethics, leadership and human resource management.
+Mr. Long's present appointment runs until February 2027.

 Deborah Ryan